James Sallis: Career and critical reception

 Sallis began writing science fiction for magazines in the late 1960s.
 Having sold several stories to Damon Knight for his Orbit series of anthologies, and a story to Michael Moorcock by the time he was in his mid-twenties, Sallis was then invited to go to London to help edit New Worlds just as it changed to its large format during its Michael Moorcock-directed New Wave SF phase; Sallis published his first sf story, "Kazoo", there in 1967 and was co-editor from April 1968 through February 1969.
 His clearly acknowledged models in the French avant-garde and the gnomic brevity of much of his work limited his appeal in the science fiction world, though he received some critical acclaim for A Few Last Words (collection, 1970).
 Sallis has been influenced by French New Novelists including Michel Butor and Robbe-Grillet.
-Camus’ L'Etranger is mentioned in each of Sallis's novels.
+Camus’s L'Etranger is mentioned in each of Sallis's novels.

 Later short work (uncollected until Time's Hammers) appeared in the USA through the 1970s and 1980s.

-He is the brother of late philosopher John Sallis.